truonghoangnguyen/nikaya2/docs/.scripts/nm.p4.md

 231 Cakkhubhūto ñānabhūto dhammabhūto brahmabhūto.
 MA: He is vision in the sense that he is the leader in vision; he is knowledge in the sense that he makes things known; he is the Dhamma in the sense that he consists of the Dhamma that he utters verbally after considering it in his heart; he is Brahmā, the holy one, in the sense of the best.

 232 This passage shows how papañca, emerging from the process of cognition, gives rise to perceptions and notions that overwhelm and victimise their hapless creator.
-Ms contains a note by $\overline{\mathrm{N}} \mathrm{m}$ : "The meeting of eye, form, and eye-consciousness is called contact.
+Ms contains a note by Ñm : "The meeting of eye, form, and eye-consciousness is called contact.
 Contact, according to dependent origination, is the principal condition of feeling.
 Feeling and perception are inseparable (MN 43.9).
 What is perceived as 'this' is thought about in its differences and is thus diversified from 'that' and from 'me.'
 This diversification - involving craving for form, wrong view about permanence of form, etc., and the conceit 'I am' - leads to preoccupation with calculating the desirability of past and present forms with a view to obtaining desirable forms in the future."
 Perhaps the key to the interpretation of this passage is Ven.
 Mahā Kaccāna's explanation of the Bhaddekaratta verses in MN 133.
 There too delight in the elements of cognition plays a prominent role in causing bondage, and the elaboration of the verses in terms of the three periods of time links up with the reference to the three times in this sutta.

 233 The Pali idiom phassapañāattim paññāpessati, in which the verb takes an object derived from itself, is difficult. $\overline{N m}$ originally rendered "that one will describe a description of contact."
 "To point out a manifestation" is less literal, but it should do justice to the meaning without jeopardising intelligibility.
-MA says that this passage is intended to show the entire round of existence (vatiṭa) by way of the twelve sense bases; $ 18 shows the cessation of the round (vivaṭta) by the negation of the twelve sense bases.
+MA says that this passage is intended to show the entire round of existence (vatiṭa) by way of the twelve sense bases; §18 shows the cessation of the round (vivaṭta) by the negation of the twelve sense bases.

 234 A large sweet cake or a ball made from flour, ghee, molasses, honey, sugar, etc. See also AN 5:194/iii.
 237.